 WHAT IS A RAIN GARDEN?

 Holding back and soaking in runoff in small depressed planting beds is like gardening the rain, hence the name.
 Rain gardens allow you to passively water plants without touching a tap.
 They are meant to both absorb and cleanse runoff.
 They deliver a similar range of environmental benefits as ponds and wetlands, while avoiding the challenges of standing water.

 Rain gardens have deep, spongy soil.
 They have a surface that is depressed 10 cm to create a small ponding area.
 After it rains they may stay wet for a day or two.
 In our relatively dry climate they are a great way to keep plants healthier and happier without extra watering.
-Download the Rain Gardens flyer excerpt to learn more about design considerations, sizing, and plants that do well.
-The flyer is part of a larger series on low-impact practices, called the Clean Runoff Action Guide, which has been finalized and getting ready for its debut in 2021.
-We have used the lessons from this Rain Gardens 4 Resilience Program to inform and improve the Rain Gardens flyer.
+Download the Rain Gardens guide excerpt to learn more about design considerations, sizing, and plants that do well.
+The guide is part of a larger series on low-impact practices, called the Clean Runoff Action Guide, which debuted in 2021 in the Pigeon Lake Watershed.

 The Watershed Resiliency and Restoration Program was our primary funding partner for the Rain Gardens 4 Resilience Project.
 Learn more about the WRRP Program.